mdaffin/disconnected.systems/_drafts/bare-metal-c-on-the-teensy-3.1.md

   ...
 ~~~

-And the rest of startup is from the assembly example and simply configures the
+And the rest of startup simply configures the gpio pins as we did in the
-gpio pins so that we can blink the led before jumping into our infinite loop.
+assembly example before jumping into the loop.

-<div class="code-header">layout.ld</div>
+<div class="code-header"><a href="https://github.com/james147/embedded-examples/blob/master/teensy-3-c/blink.c#L44-L45">blink.c</a></div>

 ~~~
   // Enable system clock on all GPIO ports - page 254